Scaling Skill Development and Job Placement into Cyber Careers

 • BCR Cyber partnered with the state’s 16 community colleges to launch Cyber Ranges—simulated environments that teach and assess job-ready cyber skills.

-• More than 40 employers helped co-design a curriculum aligned to real-world needs, including a 48-hour training program and technical certification.
+• More than 40 employers helped co-design a curriculum aligned to real-world needs, including technical skill development, experiential learning, and industry-recognized certifications.

 • The program is funded through braided federal, state, and private sources—including TEDCO and Congressionally Directed Spending—and supported by in-kind contributions.